Recording studio: Morgan Studios • London • UK

 Paul then wrote a follow-up song to “Those Were the Days,” a G song called “Goodbye,” which Mary Hopkin sang beautifully.
 “Goodbye” featured an arrangement by Richard Hewson, whom I had brought to Apple to work on James Taylor’s album.
 Paul and I used him for “Those Were the Days” and Paul stuck with him for “Goodbye.”
 The arrangement Richard did for “Goodbye” incorporated many of Paul’s favourite elements.
 The trumpet doing pa-pa-pa-pa eighth notes is very much a Paul kind of idea.
 Indeed, the little pitter-patter noise that Paul put in there for percussion is very Buddy Holly influenced, another of Paul’s favourites.
 Paul McCartney, by the way, also played the bass on that record.

-From “The Beatles from A to Zed: An Alphabetical Mystery Tour” by Peter Asher
+From “The Beatles from A to Zed: An Alphabetical Mystery Tour” by Peter Asher, 2024

-During that session, another song, “Sparrow“, written by Benny Gallagher and Graham Lyle, a songwriting duo signed to Apple Publishing, was also recorded.
-Mary sang and played guitar, Paul added maracas, a session musician played upright bass, and Richard Hewson arranged a choir part.
+During the same sessions, another track, “Sparrow,” was also recorded.
+Written by Benny Gallagher and Graham Lyle, a songwriting duo signed to Apple Publishing, the song featured Mary on vocals and guitar, Paul on maracas, a session musician on upright bass, and a choir part arranged by Hewson.

 “Sparrow” was lovely, because that’s when my friendship with [songwriters] Benny Gallagher and Graham Lyle started.
 And we’ve been friends ever since, which is about the most wonderful thing that’s come out of my time with Apple.
 It was a little somber, on reflection, but at the time I was happy with it.